-- Undetected Beam-In If your opponent up to four Borg drones (to the planet, if any, or to any ship or facility at the location).
+Undetected Beam-In - If your opponent encounters this dilemma, you may download up to four Borg drones (to the planet, if any, or to any ship or facility at the location).
 If you download them to a ship or facility controlled by your opponent, the drones are intruders.

+Rogue Borg Mercenaries downloaded

+through this dilemma battle for the first time at the start of the next turn, even if more Rogue Borg are played normally on the current turn.
+They may play only on an occupied ship.

+unexamined - A player has examined a mission if that player has revealed, glanced, or peeked at any card seeded face down at that mission, regardless of which player's card caused that player to see the card.
+If a mission has been attempted or scouted, it has been examined for both players.

-Rogue Borg Mercenaries downloaded through this dilemma battle for the first time at the start of the next turn, even if more Rogue Borg are played normally on the current turn.
-They may play only on an occupied ship. - unique and universal Universal personnel, ships, sites, missions, and time locations are symbol at the beginning of the card name.
-(Universal facilities will also be marked with the \$ symbol in future printings.)
-Those without the \$ universal symbol are unique (unless they have an Enigma icon ).
-All other card types are universal unless marked "Unique" or "Not duplicatable." - Each player may have only one copy of a particular unique (or Enigma) personnel or ship (or of the same persona) or nonduplicatible facility in play at any time.
-Any number of copies of a universal personnel, ship, or facility may be in play at the same time. - Unique sites are "unique per station."
+unique and universal - Universal personnel, ships, sites, missions, and time locations are those with the four-diamond $\diamond$ universal symbol at the beginning of the card name.
+(Universal facilities will also be marked with the $\diamond$ symbol in future printings.)
+Those without the $\diamond$ universal symbol are unique (unless they have an Enigma icon $\ast$ ).
+All other card types are universal unless marked "Unique" or "Not duplicatable."

+• Each player may have only one copy of a particular unique (or Enigma) personnel or ship (or of the same persona) or non-duplicatible facility in play at any time.
+Any number of copies of a universal personnel, ship, or facility may be in play at the same time.
+A player may not play a unique personnel, ship, or non-duplicatible facility if that player has a non-unique personnel, ship, or facility in play with the same title or persona (or viceversa).

+- Unique sites are "unique per station."
 That is, each Nor is limited to one of each kind of Site card.
 Universal sites may exist in multiple on each Nor. - Unique missions (including Q's Planet) and time locations are not duplicatable.
 There may be only one copy of a time location in play at a time, for both players.
 Unique missions are stacked to create a single location.
-Each player may seed more than one copy of any universal mission.

-- Each player may have multiple copies of a facility, artifact, dilemma, objective, etc. in - play at a time, except for cards marked "Unique" or "Not duplicatable" in their game text.
+Each player may seed more than one copy of any universal mission. - Each player may have multiple copies of a facility, artifact, dilemma, objective, etc. in play at a time, except for cards marked "Unique" or "Not duplicatable" in their game text.